ChuDucAnh242002/Online-K/README.md

     In each turn, each player choose a number from 0 to 100.

+    Choose number by typing 3 number (first number can only be 1 or 0)

+    press key spacebar to locked the number

     The game will calculate the average * 0.8.

-    Player who closest to the result will win, other player will
+    Player who closest to the result will win, other player will lose point.

-    lose point.

     If there is a player chooses 0 and a player chooses 100